 Senior Space Systems Design Engineer and Project Manager, ISRO

 To REGISTER for the above talks, please fill the form given below:

 March 2020: Nishant Gupta represented the team at the IEEE Aerospace conference 2020 held at Yellowstone, Montana, USA.
 Nishant is the telemetry subsystem lead and author of two out of three papers presented at the conference.

 The first paper describes the design procedure of an onboard and ground station telemetry architecture for a Cubesat.
 The second paper is primarily authored by Avishek Prasad, and details the interface architecture between the Telemetry and OBC subsystems.
 Lastly, Nishant presented a paper on behalf of other team members from ADCS.
 This paper investigates the instabilities in detumbling algorithms, which are used to lower the angular velocity of a satellite.

-October 2019: Nihal Singh represented BITS Pilani at the International Astronautical Conference in Washington D.C., USA.
-He presented an EPS subsytem paper describing the hardware architecture of the subsystem including an overview of the circuit simulations performed and the hardware testing results obtained.
+October 2019: Nihal Singh represented BITS Pilani at the International Astronautical Congress in Washington D.C., USA.
+He presented an EPS subsystem paper describing the hardware architecture of the subsystem including an overview of the circuit simulations performed and the hardware testing results obtained.

 February 2019: The team participated in a student competition and won the third position.
 ADCS presented their orbital simulator, the Mechanical and Thermal Subsystem presented their thermal control system and the Payload subsystem presented their Filter Wheel prototype.
 Tushar Goyal's orbit propagator got distinctly praised by Mr. V.K.
 Saraswat, member of NITI Aayog.
 The members also attended a workshop on small satellite design and various presentations.